-International students accepting off-campus internships in the U.S. must obtain work authorization and are eligible to apply for Curricular Practical Training (CPT), but may also choose to apply for Pre-Completion Optional Practical Training (OPT).
+International students accepting off-campus internships in the U.S. must obtain work authorization and may be eligible for Curricular Practical Training (CPT), but may also choose to apply for Pre-Completion Optional Practical Training (OPT), though it is not recommended due to USCIS processing times.

-For additional information about CPT and OPT, international, refer to Considerations for International Students.
+For additional information about CPT and OPT, international, refer to Ch.
+VI Considerations for International Students.